|(ziv-aflibercept) injection, for intravenous use||Rx only|

 8.4 Pediatric Use

 The safety and effectiveness in pediatric patients have not been established.
-In a dose-escalation, safety, and tolerability study, 21 patients ages 2 to 21 years (median age 12.9) with solid tumors received ZALTRAP at doses ranging from 2 to 3 mg/kg, IV, every two weeks.
-The pharmacokinetics of free ziv-aflibercept were evaluated in 8 of these patients (ages 5 to 17 years) [see Clinical Pharmacology (12.3)].
-The maximum tolerated dose in the study was 2.5 mg/kg, below the dose known to be safe and effective in adults with mCRC.
+Safety and efficacy were assessed, but not established in a dose-escalation, safety, and tolerability study (NCT00622414) in 21 patients with solid tumors 2 to 21 years of age (median age 12.9).
+The mean elimination half-life of free ziv-aflibercept determined after the first dose in 8 pediatric patients aged 5 to 17 years was within the range of values previously observed in adults.
+The maximum tolerated dose based on body weight in these pediatric patients was lower than the dose known to be safe and effective in adults with mCRC.

 8.5 Geriatric Use